Atlantic Illumination Entertainment Lighting

 One could buy new cases for all of this, but I like to peruse second-hand, surplus, thrift, pawn and antique stores, or to frequent yard sales and flea markets to search for unique boxes and cases for my purposes.
 These could be suitcases, tool kits, briefcases, map cylinders and mailing tubes, shipping/storage containers for some long-ago product, or boxes designed to hold some piece of industrial or military equipment.

-Additional Case Styles
+Other Case Styles

 A Caution

-In recent decades, a number of inexpensive, metal-clad cases have come on the market for poker chips, barbeque sets, lawn games and so on.
-They look good but are usually poorly constructed and employ poor quality materials -- especially the hardware which is often weak and rusts easily.
-Because the cases often damage easily, you may see these at yard sales or flea markets.
-If you are willing to do some work, and then to be cautious with them afterward, you can acquire some inexpensive cases.
-Be aware though, that these case types should not be used where they might encounter rough handling or have much weight placed on top of them.
+Because these cases often damage easily, you may see them at yard sales or flea markets.
+If you are willing to do some work, and then to be cautious with them afterward, you can acquire some inexpensive protection.
+Be aware though, that these types should not be used where they might encounter rough handling or have much weight placed on top of them.
 As such, they are better suited for being transported inside other cases than as carry-alones.
 Realise though, that even these cheap, flimsy cases can provide protection if they are employed for uses that don't stress them.
-At the minimum, they can be used inside larger cases to separate one type of item from others.

 Having these kits at the ready and they being internally